 Oral exams will be held at NBA's office in Amsterdam (or at Nyenrode Business University in Breukelen).
-Each oral exam takes approximately one hour to ninety minutes.
+Each oral exam takes approximately sixty to ninety minutes.
 The candidate can take the exam in the Dutch or English language.

 Preparing for the exams

 NBA does not organize courses or training for the 'Test of professional competence'.
 The oral exams can be taken in Dutch or English but the learning materials are in Dutch.
 Consequently a candidate must be able to read and understand the Dutch language at the appropriate level.

 Preparation for the exams is possible through self-study or by taking courses (in business law and/or taxation) at a Dutch university.
 These universities do not offer special courses aimed at the Test though.